Learn About Chronic Thromboembolic Pulmonary Hypertension (CTEPH)

 All patients with CTEPH need to be involved with their care.
 First, patients need to ensure that that they are adherent to their medications, especially their anticoagulation.
 All patients with CTEPH should remain on lifelong anticoagulation to prevent new blood clots from forming.
 Even patients who undergo the PTE surgery will still need to remain on anticoagulation after the surgery for life.
 There are many options for anticoagulation available and you and your doctor can discuss which option is best for you.
 No matter which anticoagulation medication a patient is prescribed, there are risks of bleeding..
 The prescribing physician will go through these risks prior to starting these medications.

 As mentioned, lifelong anticoagulation is recommended to prevent worsening CTEPH from recurrent blood clots.
-Additionally, a high salt diet and excessive fluid intake can worsen the strain on the right heart.
-You should limit yourself to about 1 teaspoon (2400 mg) of salt intake per day.
-If you are on warfarin for anticoagulation, you should strive to eat the same amounts of food containing vitamin K every day.
-Green, leafy vegetables are sources of vitamin K. Variations in vitamin K intake can lead to fluctuations in the INR, the measure of how thin your blood is on warfarin.
+You may be prescribed a low salt diet to help control blood pressure and the strain on your heart.
+Talk to your doctor about any special monitoring or changes in diet that might be required because of the blood thinner you are prescribed.
 Finally, exercise is important.
-While most patients with CTEPH are limited by shortness of breath, you should be able to exercise at a low intensity like walking.
-Your body will tell you if you are over exerting yourself.
-If you develop severe shortness of breath or light-headedness, you should stop to rest.
+While most patients with CTEPH have some limitations due to shortness of breath, you should be able to exercise at a low intensity like walking.
+Your body will tell you if you are overexerting yourself.
+If you develop servere shortness of breath or light-headedness, you should stop to rest.

 Making notes before your visit, as well as taking along a trusted family member or friend, can help you through the first appointment with your doctor.